fluxusfrequency/benzinator/README.md

 Add this line to your application's Gemfile:
 This is a sample gem to wrap an imaginary car buying application API.
-It is meant to accompany a [blog post](https://blog.engineyard.com/2014/wrapping-your-api-in-a-ruby-gem) written for EngineYard and Quick Left.
+It is meant to accompany a [blog post](https://blog.engineyard.com/2014/wrapping-your-api-in-a-ruby-gem) written for Engine Yard and Quick Left.

 ## Installation